NicolasPetton/Projectify/README.md

 * New checkbox button in the view toolbar of todo tiddlers
 * New form to add new projects including an input for the project title
 * The number of todos in a project is now represented with a small pie chart icon
+* New card view of active projects in the dashboard
+* Projects in the dashboard can now be reordered
 * Projects without active todos are now omitted from the "Next" dashboard section
+* New Schedule button in the page controls listings all todos scheduled today
+* New list in the Schedule tab of the dashboard listing all item scheduled to be done after the next 30 days.

 ###### Improvements